 MLB All-Star Game rosters

 From now on, MLB commissioner Rob Manfred will select a legacy player from each conference.
-The St. Louis Cardinals’ Albert Pujols and Detroit Tigers’ Miguel Cabrera are the 2022 legacy selections.
+The St. Louis Cardinals’ Albert Pujols and Detroit Tigers’ Miguel Cabrera were the 2022 legacy selections.

 American League All-Star roster